Is Solar Right for Your Home?

 Who couldn’t benefit from one less bill to pay?
-Especially one as substantial as the monthly electricity bill.
+Especially one as substantial as your monthly electricity bill.

 With solar energy, homeowners may be able to cut off a significant portion of their monthly energy expenses.
 But when you factor in the cost of the solar system itself, is it actually worth it?